nikunjagarwal17/BanditOverTheWire/osint.md

 ![image](https://github.com/nikunjagarwal17/BanditOverTheWire/assets/144536875/a23b42cc-eb7f-4966-a672-0884c85fe7c7)

-> similar kind of poles and the building in background so this confirms it to be **Chorsu Bazaar , Toshkent, w**
+> similar kind of poles and the building in background so this confirms it to be **Chorsu Bazaar , Toshkent, Uzbekistan**

 now before looking into other image let us first take look at the images and their names
 ![image](https://github.com/nikunjagarwal17/BanditOverTheWire/assets/144536875/72363b84-c7df-4fa3-aee0-1578b06f1d96)